 Health & Society

-Virtual; Partners in NYC and DC
+Partners in DC

 Health and Society is an immersive trip that examines the modern-day healthcare system in DC and NY.
 This trip allows for productive dialogue with community members, leaders, and healthcare professionals about health disparities.
 We’ll discuss the intersectionality of injustices such as implicit bias in medicine, food insecurity, lack of resources, and lack of education that impacts marginalized communities.
 We hope to gain connections and bring awareness with communities about the resources available.
 Participants should be able to clearly identify these systems of injustice and bring these dialogues back to Georgetown.

-Virtual; Partners in Louisiana
+Partners in Louisiana

 Magis GU272 believes that a self-reflective journey into our nation’s past is not only helpful but essential to getting students to ask the right questions.
 How do we rebuild a system built on an unjust foundation?
 Where is the tension between immediate action and systemic change?
 And most importantly, who decides?
 This immersion is designed to empower the descendants of the GU272, the people of Maringouin, and the descendants of American chattel slavery to reset their historical narratives.
 For students, their job is to listen, experience, serve, and most importantly: learn.
 It is only through direct conversation with descendants and those connected with this living history can we learn about our university’s actions holistically.
 We will take an assets-based approach, which prioritizes community assets Maringouin has already built (with any involvement from Georgetown University only furthering the culture and history already in place).
 Each day we will focus on an important piece of dialogue about enslavement and its ever-present effects on American life, from criminal justice to education to housing.